 It might be easy to assume that only $60,000 should be recorded as income, but that may not be the case.
 For taxable settlements including attorney fees, the amount will likely be treated as though you have received the full $100,000 in income.

 Even if the defendant directly pays the attorney fee, you should include the attorney fee as though it is part of your taxable income from the settlement payout.
-Fortunately, you may be able to claim your attorney fee as a deduction from your taxes.
+Fortunately, you may be able to claim your attorney’s fees as an itemized deduction from your income tax return.

 Depending on the circumstances, claims that involve the plaintiff’s trade or business can allow for what is called an “above the line” deduction that considers the legal fees a business expense.
 Some whistleblower claims or claims that are brought against employers can also offer an “above the line” deduction for your legal fees.